EduardoMaravilla/sdd-database-desing/README.md

 Proveer una herramienta práctica, accesible y segura que facilite la creación, gestión y colaboración entre jugadores de [**Need for Speed Unbound**](https://www.ea.com/es-es/games/need-for-speed/need-for-speed-unbound), mejorando la experiencia del juego y fomentando una comunidad activa.

 ---

-## Project: SDD-Catalog

-Currently, video game enthusiasts, particularly players of [**Need for Speed Unbound**](https://www.ea.com/es-es/games/need-for-speed/need-for-speed-unbound), lack a centralized platform where they can create, save, and share personalized configurations for their vehicles.
-This includes specific features such as the engine, suspension, wheels, and other modifications that are part of their game strategies.

-Players often rely on unorganized notes or screenshots, making it challenging to manage and share ideas with other users.

----

-## Proposed Solution

-We propose developing a web application called [**NFS-Catalog**](https://sdd-catalog.netlify.app/home), which will allow users to:

-### 1. Manage Vehicle Configurations
-Users will be able to create, save, and update configurations for their vehicles, defining technical aspects like the engine, suspension, turbo, and more.
-These configurations will be accessible for consultation at any time.

-### 2. Explore Other Users' Configurations
-A gallery will be available where users can browse and explore configurations shared by other players, fostering collaborative learning and inspiration.

-### 3. Authentication and Security
-Users will have personal accounts secured with robust authentication to ensure only they can manage their configurations.

-### 4. User Interaction
-The platform will include a feature to contact the administrator and eventually communicate with other users, fostering a collaborative community.

----

-## Main Objective

-Provide a practical, accessible, and secure tool that facilitates the creation, management, and collaboration among [**Need for Speed Unbound**](https://www.ea.com/es-es/games/need-for-speed/need-for-speed-unbound) players, enhancing the gaming experience and fostering an active community.

 ## Summary